 Subjecting new and expanded residential projects to multiple concept reviews and two appealable actions by either the HLC, ABR, or SFDB could extend the overall timeline for a project to receive required Planning approvals and add unforeseen costs.
-This could be considered a constraint and is addressed in the Housing Program HE-5: Process Improvements and HE-7: Objective Design Standards.
+This could be considered a constraint and is will be addressed in the Housing Plan Programs HE-5: Process Improvements and HE-7: Objective Design Standards section.